When you first start looking for outdoor refrigerators, the prices are often a big shock.

 In order to make their outdoor refrigerators more affordable, manufacturers have to make a few concessions on the above list of features to cut back on manufacturing costs.

-For example, a cheap outdoor refrigerator might use a high-quality plastic coating to avoid using expensive rust-resistant stainless steel.
+For example, a cheap outdoor fridge might use a high-quality plastic coating to avoid using expensive rust-resistant stainless steel.
 Or, it may rely solely on the extra insulation to keep things cold, or on just the better compressors, but not on both.

 Or, the components might not be designed to work in extreme heat — maybe it will work in 90ºF weather, but not 100ºF+ weather.